xStormyy/lite-xl.github.io/en/about/faq.md

 For each command, replace the spaces in the right side with dashes.\
 For example: `Core: Find Command` → `core:find-command`

+#### What version of Lua does Lite XL use?

+Lua 5.2.4.
+There's some activity around using LuaJIT instead (which is 5.1) but it can provide some Lua 5.2 compatibility.

 #### Vim mode?

 You need to [vibe].